wagiminator/AVR-Programmer/picoISP_Programmer/README.md

 ```

 #### Compiling and Uploading Firmware
+- Adjust the firmware parameters in src/config.h if necessary.
 - Open a terminal.
 - Navigate to the folder with the makefile.
 - Connect the board and make sure the CH55x is in bootloader mode.